- Electric Lighting Controls

 - Building Child Care in California—This project exists to provide a centralized clearinghouse of information and services designed to improve child care providers' access to financial resources for facilities development projects in California.

-- National Resource Center for Health and Safety in Child Care—The NRC's primary mission is to promote health and safety in out-of-home child care settings throughout the nation.
+- National Resource Center for Health and Safety in Child Care and Early Education—The NRC's primary mission is to promote health and safety in out-of-home child care settings throughout the nation.

 - Architectural Graphic Standards, 11th Edition by Charles Ramsey and Harold Sleeper.
 New York, NY: John Wiley & Sons, Inc., 2007.